Valley Metro Rail & Streetcar: Streetcar

-The S Line Streetcar consists of 14 stations, running from Dorsey Lane west on Apache Boulevard, then north on Mill Avenue.
+The S Line consists of 14 stations, running from Dorsey Lane west on Apache Boulevard, then north on Mill Avenue.
 From there, it loops around Downtown Tempe along Mill and Ash avenues.
-The route continues along Rio Salado Parkway to Marina Heights, with a possible extension to Mesa to connect with the Chicago Cubs’ new spring training facility, as well as Tempe Marketplace.
+The route continues along Rio Salado Parkway to Marina Heights, with a possible extension to Mesa to connect with the Chicago Cubs' new spring training facility, as well as Tempe Marketplace.
 Service began on May 20, 2022.

 Northwest Extension Phase II

 Upon completion of Northwest Phase I, the focus shifted to Phase II of the project.
 This extension continues west on Dunlap Avenue before turning to head north along 25th Avenue.
 From there, the system heads west on Mountain View Road, before crossing Interstate 17 and terminating on the east side of the Metrocenter shopping mall.
 The extension includes three new stations, one in the vicinity of 25th Avenue and Dunlap, another adjacent to the Rose Mofford Sports Complex, and a relocated transit center (Thelda Williams Transit Center) on the east side of Metrocenter Mall.

 The extension was originally planned to open in 2026, but it was accelerated to 2024 after the Phoenix City Council passed the Proposition 104 sales tax increase in 2015.
-In October 2017, the project had entered the environmental assessment (EA) phase.
-The construction contract was awarded to Kiewit-McCarthy in July 2020 and was scheduled to break ground that Fall.
+In October 2017, the project entered the environmental assessment (EA) phase.
+The construction contract was awarded to Kiewit-McCarthy in July 2020 and was scheduled to break ground that fall.
 Service began on January 27, 2024.